sahithyandev/s3/src/content/docs/artificial-intelligence/08-problem-solving-agent.md

 ## Process

+The thinking process of a problem-solving agent.

 ### Goal formulation

-Goals organize behavior by limiting the objectives and hence the actions to be considered.
+Goals are what needs to be achieved.

 ### Problem formulation

-The agent devises a description of the states and actions necessary to reach the goal.
+The agent specifies:
+- current state
+- possible actions
+- goal test
+- transitions

 ### Search

-Before taking any action in the real world, the agent simulates sequences of actions in its model, searching until it finds a sequence of actions that reaches the goal (solution).
+The agent simulates sequences of actions in its model until it finds a sequence of actions that reaches the goal (solution).

 ### Execution

-The agent can now execute the actions in the solution, one at a time.
+The agent executes the actions in-order.